rebootoio/vaxiin-doc/docs/cli-reference/get.md

 GET the screenshot stored inside a state by converting it to a PNG file.
 This will essentially base64 decode the screenshot string and store it to a file on the local filesystem.
 You can then use a local image viewer to view the resulting image.

 ### WORK
-GET the list of work items pending execution by handlers, or that have already completed.
+GET the list of work items pending execution by the server, or that have already completed.

 ```
 $ vaxctl get work